 Viral vectors are the transport mechanisms for the delivery of genetic material.
 Examples of vectors used in gene delivery are adenoviral vectors, helper-dependent adenoviral vectors, gamma retrovirus vectors and lentiviral vectors.
 The choice of viral vector depends on several different factors including safety, cloning capacity and tissue tropism of the vector.
 The most commonly used viral vectors in ocular gene therapy are adeno-associated viral vectors.
 This is because they have a good safety profile and do not cause significant intra-ocular inflammation.

-There are currently several ways of delivering the genetic material.
-One way is to perform a pars plana vitrectomy, retinotomy and the delivery of the genetic material into the subretinal space.
+There are several ways of delivering ocular gene therapy.
+One way is to perform a pars plana vitrectomy, retinotomy and the delivery of the genetic material in a viral vector into the subretinal space.
 Alternatively, the vector is injected directly into the vitreous cavity.
-A newer novel way of delivering genetic material now being considered is via the choroid.
+A newer method of delivery now being considered is via the choroid.
 The surgical approach will be determined by the cells which the physician is trying to transduce.
 Currently sub-retinal gene therapy is needed to deliver a genetic vector to the RPE or photoreceptors.
-Although it is hoped modification of the capsid coat of viral vectors may allow in the future sufficient tropism to allow intravitreal injections to permit transduction of the RPE and photoreceptors.
+Although it is hoped modification of the capsid coat of viral vectors may allow in the future sufficient tropism to allow intravitreal injections to permit transduction of RPE and photoreceptors.

 The potential of gene therapy in treating retinal disease has been demonstrated in a phase 3 clinical trial in Lebers Congenital Amaurosis46.
-In this open-label, randomised, controlled trial patients received bilateral, subretinal injection of 1·5 × 1011 vector genomes of voretigene neparvovec.
+In this open-label, randomised, controlled trial, patients received bilateral, subretinal injection of 1·5 × 1011 vector genomes of voretigene neparvovec.
 The results showed gene replacement improved functional vision in RPE65-mediated inherited retinal dystrophy previously medically untreatable.
 Voretigene neparvovec has now been approved for clinical use in both the USA and the European Union.

 In this review we will focus on the progress of gene therapy in AMD.
-Despite, the major advancements significant issues remain with gene therapy such as achieving a sufficient dosage of the required protein in the retina/vitreous and the spread of the proteins produced from the sub-retinal blebs that are formed.
+Significant issues remain with gene therapy such as achieving a sufficient dosage of the required protein in the retina/vitreous and the spread of the proteins produced from the sub-retinal blebs that are formed.
+Common adverse events include intraocular inflammation i.e. retinitis, uveitis, vasculitis and choroiditis, infection (endophthalmitis), floaters, retinal problems including retinal detachment and failure of delivering the genetic material to the right place.

 Dry AMD gene therapy